sebastiannielsen/ACME-nostate/README.md

 # Limitations (any changes outside of these limitations will NOT be accepted)

-- Does ONLY support DNS-PERSIST-01 - this to make the client really portable.
+- Does ONLY support DNS-PERSIST-01 - this because the client has no state and cannot remember orders or authorizations "across runs".
+DNS-PERSIST-01 can be validated in one "swoop" without having to pause the execution.
 - Does ONLY support secp384r1 keys - this to make stateless key generation possible.
 - Does ONLY support wildcard generation - this to make code easier.
-- Does NOT support ARI or similiar protocols
+- Does NOT support ARI or similiar protocols - due to the stateless nature.
 - For now: Does ONLY support staging - this will be updated once Let's Encrypt release DNS-PERSIST-01

 # Use cases